Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Waterproof hiking boots for women hikers are only necessary for those who want dry feet in all types of weather and terrain.
+Women's waterproof hiking boots are only necessary for those who want dry feet in all types of weather and terrain.

-Let's explore the best waterproof hiking boots on the market today, and then you can decide for yourself if your regular hiking boots are good enough for the trails you use.
+Let's explore the best hiking boots for women on the market today, and then you can decide for yourself if your regular hiking boots are good enough for the trails you use.

-Or whether you need waterproof boots when the trail is less than dry!
+Or whether you need water shedding boots when the trail is less than dry!

-Standard hiking boots have components that are put together for protection, shock absorption, stability and cushioning of a hiker's feet.
+Standard hiking boots have components that are put together for protection, shock absorption, ankle support, stability, arch support and cushioning of a hiker's feet.